cheslie-team/cheslie-player/README.md

 Usage
 -----

-When you have installed cheslie-player, you'll probably want to write your own chess player.
+When you have installed cheslie-player, you'll probably want to write your own chess AI.
 The repo is set up so that all engine writing can be done in the `ai.js` file.
 If you just cloned the repo, it'll contain a sample player, making random moves.

 __Testing your player__